31 Interview Questions and Expert Tips on How to Answer Them

 With such a question, interviewers are trying to find whether you can make a good team leader or have the potential to take on a leadership position.
 In answering this question, always remember to give a response that shows your potential as a leader and what exactly you were able to achieve as a leader.

-Sample response: At my previous workplace, I was chosen to become the project leader of one of the quarter year projects of the company.
-I believed I exercised the responsibility well as the project was not only completed in time but became the most success project of the company that year.
+At my previous workplace, I was chosen to become the project leader of one of the company’s quarter-year projects.
+I believe I exercised my responsibility well, as the project was not only completed on time but also became the company’s most successful project that year.

-21. Explain a situation when you were in a disagreement with a decision at work and how you handled it.
+21. Explain how you disagreed with a decision at work and how you handled it.

 What to note:

 Every worker disagrees with their supervisor once in a while.
-With this question, the interviewer is not trying to test whether you are a “yes” man to whatever your boss says but whether you are a confident enough to let them know when they going astray in a professional and respectful way.
-Your response should be one that shows you were able to correct your boss politely and managed to save a situation.
+With this question, the interviewer is not trying to test whether you are a “yes” man to whatever your boss says but whether you are confident enough to let them know when they are going astray in a professional and respectful way.
+Your response should show that you were able to correct your boss politely and managed to save a situation.

-Sample response: Once, my boss had made a decision to sue a long term client that had taken a long time to pay their debt.
-I believed that the client had a good explanation as to why they had not paid in time and since the company had such a good long term relationship with him.
-I also believed that suing this client would cost the company so much and end up ruining a good client relationship as well.
+Once, my boss sued a long-term client who had taken a long time to pay their debt.
+I believed that the client had a good explanation for why they had not paid in time and since the company had such a good long-term relationship with him.
+I also believed that using this client would cost the company so much and ruin a good client relationship.
 In an email, I requested to meet my boss to discuss the matter.
-I politely express my concerns but still emphasized that he was the boss and the decision was up to him.
-He was convinced and the issue was settled out of court.
-Few resources were spent and the relationship was also saved.
+I politely expressed my concerns but still emphasized that he was the boss and the decision was up to him.
+He was convinced, and the issue was settled out of court.
+Few resources were spent, and the relationship was also saved.

 22. Why do you have an employment gap?